drbarzaga/React-Toolkit/README.md

 - **[React Lazy Load](https://github.com/loktar00/react-lazy-load)**: A library that helps you defer loading content in your React application until it becomes visible in the viewport.
 - **[React Window](https://react-window.vercel.app/)**: A library for rendering large lists and tabular data efficiently.
+- **[React Scan](https://react-scan.million.dev/)**: Scan for React performance issues and eliminate slow renders in your app.
+- **[Million](https://million.dev/)**: A React performance tool that helps you identify and fix performance issues in your React applications.

 ### Error Handling